 Glacier National Park contains one of the most beautiful lakes I’ve ever been to.

 We were at the lake early in the morning.
 No one else was around (maybe 1-2 people we saw), and the water was just so calm, so eternal–it was surreal.
-I can only describe the water as being like mercury–it was as if someone had dropped an ounce of silver in the water!
+I can only describe the water as being like mercury.

 We were there September and the weather was really cool.
 Cooler than most parts of the other West Coast cities we had just been and driven through.
 I’ve also seen photos of Lake Mc Donald during winter, and it is just gorgeous.